LambdaSchool/Android_Sprint8Challenge_CongressDebug/README.md

 The goal of this application is threefold.
 You must debug this Congressperson Information project, write unit tests, as well as UI tests for the portions specified.
 > When debugging, be sure to note the bugs you fixed in your readme so that your PM can use that as a reference.

+-Bugfix - returning names in lowercase changed to allow uppercase -Bugfix - adding a space after the first name in the listview

 The requirements for this project are as follows:

 1. Write unit tests for the `OfficialOverview` class, be sure to use the screen recording above as a reference to the output.